SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/text.md

 ![multiple attributes](figures/multipleTextAttributes.png)

-## Text size and position
+### Text size

-### text size
+The size of your text will depend on the font you have selected.
+This font will constrain aspect of the size of letters, words, and text.

-#### nomenclature (for horizontal text layout)
+Let's familiarize ourselves with those basic measures.

-The size of your text will depend of the font you have selected.
-This font will constraint aspect of the size of letter, word and text.
-Let's familiarize yourself with those basic measure.
-Bloc will get those measure (in `BATextParagraphSpan >> measure`) to get the size of your text, and position it into your element.
+Bloc will get the measures (in `BATextParagraphSpan >> measure`) to get the size of your text, and position it into your element.

 **width**